seantempesta/cljsrn-re-frame-workers/README.md

 ##### And when you're ready to deploy the app, package it with react native's packager.
 `/usr/local/bin/node "./node_modules/react-native/local-cli/cli.js" bundle  --entry-file ./worker.js --platform ios --dev false --bundle-output "ios/worker.jsbundle"
 `
+## Check out the example project for more details or read the code!
+I think it's only 150 lines of code (with comments!)

 ## What's going on under the hood?
 Let's follow a request!